|Nutrition Facts (per serving)|

 In a large bowl, mix butter, cream cheese, sugar, and vanilla until light and fluffy.
 Combine flour and baking powder, and add to butter mixture, blending well.
 Divide dough into 3 pieces, cover with plastic wrap and refrigerate 2 hours or overnight.

-Heat oven to 350 degrees.
-Line baking sheets with parchment paper.
+Heat oven to 350 F. Line baking sheets with parchment paper.
 Dust work surface with equal parts granulated sugar and confectioners' sugar.

 Take one ball of dough out of refrigerator and roll it to 1/8-inch thickness.
 Using a non-serrated pizza or pastry wheel, cut into 3-inch squares.

 Place a rounded teaspoon of filling at one corner and roll it away from you (no need to tuck in the ends).
 Place seam side down on the baking sheet and shape into a crescent.
 Repeat with remaining dough.

 Bake 20 minutes or until edges are lightly brown.
 Cool completely and store covered.
 Dust with confectioners' sugar when ready to serve.

 Walnut Filling: In a medium saucepan, combine all ingredients.
 Cook over low heat just until the butter has melted.
 Cool before using or store covered in the refrigerator and rewarm slightly when ready to use.

 Apricot or Prune Filling: In a medium saucepan, combine all ingredients.
 Bring to a boil, lower heat and, stirring occasionally, simmer 8 minutes or until fruit is soft and liquid has been absorbed.
 Puree and cool.
 This can be made ahead and stored covered in the refrigerator for up to 3 months.